Division of Businesses

 The issue that then arises is valuing the business.
 Sometimes the parties will informally value or reach an agreement regarding the value of the business, to avoid the costs of business valuations.
 If the value of the business is significant, however, one or both parties often want a valuation to know what they are bargaining for, and to remove some of the uncertainty that comes with not having a valuation.
 If the value of the business is going to be litigated, the parties will most likely use business valuators with the appropriate certifications and expertise to allow them to provide an accurate valuation, that can hold up in court if the issue goes to trial.
 As is probably clear from all of this, a thorough business valuation by a certified valuator is not inexpensive.

 One factor that is a bit different in valuing a business for a family law case than in other contexts, is that the value of a business in a divorce does not include “personal goodwill” attributable to an owner/spouse, and does not include the value of the owner’s labor/reasonable salary after the divorce.
 A spouse’s labor after the divorce is “non-marital”.
-Personal goodwill refers to customers coming to the business based on what they know about the spouse, versus based on the name recognition or good reputation of the business, and personal goodwill after the divorce is also “non-marital”.
+Personal goodwill refers to customers coming to the business because of the spouse or his or her reputation, versus based on the name recognition or good reputation of the business -- i.e. whether customers or clients would continue with the business if the spouse was not there.
+Personal goodwill after the divorce is “non-marital”.